imarc/handbook/strategy.markdown

 ### Functional Requirements

 Summary
-:	A 5-10 page document for projects with production scope *under 200 hours*.
+:	A 5–10 page document for projects with production scope of *150–250 hours*.

 Time Req
 :	32 hours, *in addition to Discovery Activities*.